tstatler/doctools/guides/node/mvc/README.md

         {"event": "scores", "callback": "game#postScores"}
       ]
     }

-* **routes** \-- Each router definition has 'path', 'method' and 'callback' which maps a URL path to a certain handler(function) through a certain http method (one of 'get', 'post', 'put', 'delete' and 'options').
-The 'method' is not case sensitive and is optional, if no method defined, the routes will be treated as GET.
+  * **routes** \-- Each router definition has `path`, `method` and `callback` which maps a URL path to a certain handler (function) through a certain HTTP method (one of `get`, `post`, `put`, `delete` and `options`).
+    The `method` is not case sensitive and is optional.
+If no method is defined, the routes will be treated as GET.
     The handler is combined with controller's name and its function name, joined by '#'.
-The controller's name should be the same as file's name in 'controllers' folder.
+    The controller's name should be the same as the file's name in `controllers` folder.
-* **filters** \-- Filters are defined the same as controllers, except for it doesn't have 'method'.
-Matched request URL with any method will be intercept by the filter.
-All filters are placed under "filters" folder.
-* **websockets** \-- The websockets defines event-handler mappings, whenever a websocket client emits a certain event, take 'msg' event here as an example, the 'domsg' function in /websockets/user.js file will be invoked to handle the request.

     For example, the URL path "/" will be handled by the `index` function in `/controllers/home.js`.
-The 'index' function should be declared as
+The `index` function should be declared as

 	function index(req, res) {
 	    // implementation
 	}

+  * **filters** \-- Filters are defined the same as controllers, except it doesn't have a `method` field.
+    A Matched request URL with any method will be intercepted by the filter.
+    All filters are placed in the `filters` folder.

+  * **websockets** \-- The websockets define event-handler mappings.
+Whenever a websocket client emits a certain event, specified with the `event` field, a certain handler is called, specified with the `callback` field.
+All websockets are placed in the `websockets` folder.
+    For example, in the above `config.json` file, when the `msg` event is triggered, the `domsg` function is invoked in the `/websockets/chat.js` file.

 ### Controller

 The HTTP request handler (function) for handling a certain request URL path defined in `config.json`.

 **/controllers/users.js**

     function login(req, res) {
       //do user login here
       if(req.params.username == 'test'